 170.9.
-Ratify the OP-CEDAW, as recommended in the first cycle (Slovenia);
+Ratify the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women, as recommended in the first cycle (Slovenia);

 170.10.
 Consider ratifying (Armenia)/Access and ratify (Estonia)/Ratify the OP-CAT (France, Tunisia, Costa Rica)/and criminalize torture (Costa Rica);